CodeExia/bioinformatics-practical/README.md

 # bioinformatics-practical
-A repository about bioinformatics tools
+A repository about self-made bioinformatics tools